 • 6 soft baps – if you are not familiar with this term, there is further explanation below

 • 300g/10 oz ready-sliced mushrooms – or if not ready sliced you can slice them while you fry the bacon.

 • 18 slices streaky bacon – make sure it’s really good quality, and does not include a lot of added water – if you are lucky enough to live in Northern Ireland, your best source is Kennedy Bacon.

 1. Butter a frying pan, and then fry the bacon (if it needs a bit more fat add some more butter); when crispy (ish) set aside to keep warm.

 2. Add a bit more butter and fry the mushrooms.

 3. Halve the baps, butter both cut surfaces, butter them, and spread them with the whole-grain mustard.

-4. Place three slices of bacon on the bottom half of each bap, spoon over the fried mushrooms, put the top of the bap on top, and keep warm (if you have an aga put them on the warming plate covered in foil) until you are ready to serve with steam hot coffee.
+4. Place three slices of bacon on the bottom half of each bap, spoon over the fried mushrooms, put the top of the bap on top, and keep warm (if you have an aga put them on the warming plate covered in foil) until you are ready to serve with steaming hot coffee.

 What exactly is a bap?